panoply/vscode-liquid/readme.md

   // Whether or not documents end with newline, defaults to the vscode renderFinalNewline "liquid.format.endNewLine": false,

-  // If a blank new line should be forced above comments "liquid.format.commentIndent": false,
+  // If comments should be indented or aligned at the start of newlines "liquid.format.commentIndent": false,

   // The maximum number of consecutive empty lines to retain